moon05/transfer_learning_tensorflow/README.md

 Here are some less common dog breeds but equally beautiful looking: <br>

-1.Afghan Hound, 2.
+1. Afghan Hound, 2.
 Giant Schnauzer, 3.
 Ibizan Hound, 4.
 Irish Wolfhound, 5.
-Kuvasz 6.
+Kuvasz, 6.
 Vizsla, 7.
 Weimaraner <br>

 I have also included a directory called "test_photos" which includes some random pictures of some dog breeds I grabbed from simple Google image searching if you think that would be easier for you to test it out.